vesoft-inc/nebula-python/README.md

 # nebula-python

-This directory holds the Python API for Nebula Graph.
-It is used to connect with Nebula Graph 3.0.
+This repository holds the official Python API for Nebula Graph.

 ## Before you start

 Before you start, please read this section to choose the right branch for you.
-In branch v1.0, the API works only for Nebula Graph 1.0.
-In the master branch, the API works only for Nebula Graph 3.0.
+The compatibility between the API and Nebula Graph service can be found in [How to choose nebula-python](##How-to-choose-nebula-python).
+The current master branch is compatible with Nebula Graph 3.0.

 ## The directory structure